kunalsharma432/Day1-Task1/README.md

 2  4141        1965 graduation       together  71613.0  2013-08-21
 3  6182        1984        phd        married  26646.0  2014-02-10
 4  5324        1981 graduation       together  58293.0  2014-01-19

+** Summary of My Data Cleaning Project :-
+In this project, I worked on cleaning and preprocessing the Customer Personality Analysis dataset using Python and Pandas.
+The dataset had issues like missing values, duplicate rows, inconsistent text formatting, and incorrect data types, which I fixed step by step.

+Steps I Performed:-
+Loaded the dataset using pandas.read_csv().

+Checked for missing values using isnull().sum()
+→ Found some missing values in the Income column and filled them using the median.

+Removed duplicate records using drop_duplicates() to ensure the data was unique.

+Standardized text columns like Marital_Status and Education → I converted all values to lowercase and removed extra spaces for consistency.

+Converted the date column Dt_Customer to proper datetime format using pd.to_datetime().

+Renamed all column headers to lowercase and replaced spaces with underscores using str.lower() and str.replace().

+Fixed data types
+→ Converted year_birth to int and Income to float to ensure correct analysis later.

+Exported the cleaned dataset to a new CSV file cleaned_customer_personality.csv using to_csv().

+** What I Learned Most From :-
+The part where I learned the most was:

+Handling missing values and standardizing text data.
+I understood how to decide between filling vs. dropping missing values and saw how important it is to clean text fields (like gender, marital status, etc.) for accurate grouping or analysis.

+I also learned how small issues like inconsistent casing (Single vs single) or wrong date formats can create big problems in analysis — and how to fix them.